thiagotims/data-science/README.md

 📁 forecast-evolution-covid-brazil.ipynb

 This project consists of the implementation of the content learned in the classes of the project challenge "Creating models with Python and Machine Learning to predict the evolution of COVID-19 in Brazil" of the course Geração Tech Unimed-BH - Data Science, promoted by DIO and Unimed and taught by Professor Neylson Crepalde.
 I made small changes, additions and polishes to the implemented code.

+📁 house-sale-price-prediction-using-python

+This project analyzes and predicts housing sale price based on features such as square footage, number of bedrooms, views, locations, etc. It uses the dataset of house sale prices for King County, USA, including home sales between May 2014 and May 2015.